szanara/brazilianportuguesener/README.md

 **Additional Notes:**
  - Most comments in the code are written in Brazilian Portuguese.
 - If you use the code or datasets from this repository, please reference the corresponding research paper.

+**Codes related to model soup and domain adaptation are available on: https://github.com/monilouise/opt-bert-ner**